XinFinOrg/XinFin-Node/subnet/local/README.md

 Bootnode doesn't work as expected.
 It doesn't care about `enode_id` if just the IP+port is correct, the communication will work.
 So this step can be skipped.

-5. `docker-compose up` start the rest of the services.
+5. `docker-compose up -d` start the rest of the services.

 # Subnet Local Debug